Pilot (Agents of S.H.I.E.L.D.): Critical response

 Jim Steranko, known for his work on Nick Fury, Agent of S.H.I.E.L.D., felt the episode was unfocused and "had no menace, no tension".
 He lamented the absence of Samuel L. Jackson's Nick Fury, and felt the episode needed "to be much tougher, much stranger, much edgier to reach its potential".
 James Hunt of Den of Geek, thought that the episode struggled to meet expectations.
 He thought that the CGI was worse than that seen on Smallville and that the sets seemed small.
 However, he praised the script and in particular the speech given by Richards' character at the end of the episode.
 He thought that the start was better than Whedon's Dollhouse, but was not perfect.

 Accolades

 "Pilot" was nominated for Outstanding Visual Effects in a Broadcast Program at the 12th Visual Effects Society Awards, but lost to the Game of Thrones episode "Valar Dohaeris".
+It was also nominated for Best Sound Editing – Short Form: Music at the 61st Golden Reel Awards, but lost to the Game of Thrones episode "The Rains of Castamere".

 Controversy

 The episode introduced a group called the "Rising Tide", also the name of a real-life volunteer group who work on climate change issues.
 The group issued a statement saying that they were concerned with the use of the name for the fictional group which appeared to be similar to Anonymous.
-They have since been mistakenly contacted on Twitter by fans of Agents of S.H.I.E.L.D and have created a petition against The Walt Disney Company to stop using the name.
+They have since been mistakenly contacted on Twitter by fans of Agents of S.H.I.E.L.D. and have created a petition against The Walt Disney Company to stop using the name.